New Data Leads To Rethinking (Once More) Where The Pandemic Actually Began

 A Sherlock Holmes in the world of pandemics

-During the pandemic, Worobey has been studying how SARS-CoV-2 spreads around densely-populated cities such as Wuhan, where the outbreak is thought to have begun.
+During the coronavirus pandemic, Worobey has been studying how SARS-CoV-2, the coronavirus that causes the disease COVID-19, spreads around densely populated cities such as Wuhan, China, where the outbreak is thought to have begun.
 Using this information, he built computer simulations to model how SARS-CoV-2 may have transmitted through Wuhan early in the outbreak, before doctors detected the first cases, likely in December 2019.
-The models could estimate key aspects of the early outbreak, such as when the actual first case occurred, how long the virus spread in the city before doctors noticed it and how many cases were in the city at that point.
+The models could estimate key aspects of the early outbreak, such as when the first case occurred, how long the virus spread in the city before doctors noticed it and how many cases were in the city at that point.

 Then two new pieces of information came to light.
-First off, Woroby started to look more closely at the geography of early known COVID-19 cases — cases that occurred in December 2019.
-He took data from the World Health Organization's report from March and plotted it on a map where confirmed cases lived in Wuhan.
+First, Woroby started to look more closely at the geography of early known COVID-19 cases — cases that occurred in December 2019.
+He took data from the World Health Organization's report from March and plotted the date on a map if where people with confirmed cases lived in Wuhan.

-The dots show the cases starting right near the Huanan Seafood Market and then radiating out from there.
-"The Huanan Market seems like the bullseye of this outbreak.
+The dots show the cases starting right near the Huanan Seafood Wholesale Market and then radiating out from there.
+"The Huanan market seems like the bull's-eye of this outbreak.
 It's pretty extraordinary."

 Since the pandemic began, the Chinese government claimed the vendors at the market didn't sell any illegal wildlife.
 "They said the market was operating completely legally," says biosecurity expert Gigi Gronvall at Johns Hopkins University.
 "And just on the face of it, you just know, that's not correct.